CarolDoudouCao/Aggregate_IntraLimb_Proportions_for_Commingled_Remains/README.md

 * i: the ith individual in the group; n: the total number of individuals in the group; Σ: the sum from i = 1 to n.
 BIi: the Brachial Index for the ith individual; CIi: the Crural Index for the ith individual.
 BIgroup: the Brachial Index on group level; CIgroup: the Crural Index on group level.
 RMLi: the radial length for the ith individual; HMLi: the humeral length for the ith individual; TMLi: the tibial length for the ith individual; FBLi: the bicondylar femoral length for the ith individual.

 ### Description of Arguments in the Simulation
+Regarding the arguments in the simulation, the input includes the total number of sample limbs, the number of matched and unmatched bones, commingling degree, mean values, and standard deviations.
+The output arguments consist of estimated Brachial and Crural Indices, as well as the errors between the estimated and input indices.
 #### Input Arguments
 | Argument     | Description                                                                             |
 |--------------|-----------------------------------------------------------------------------------------|